Arts & Crafts Tours We're not your average tour company.

 Next summer, while Kelmscott Manor will be under restoration the furnishings will be in London at the Society of Antiquaries.

 In September, we will be examining the works of G.F Watts and his wife Mary Seaton Watts as a special tour for the Friends of the Watts Gallery.
-We will be traveling from the south to the north of London, visiting places such as Watts Gallery and Watts Chapel.
+We will begin in Surrey at Watts Gallery and travel north to visit sites and collections of their work, concluding our tour in London.

 WHAT OUR CUSTOMERS ARE SAYING